amplitude/amplitude-docs/content/collections/api/en/http-v2.md

 | `throttled_events`                 | [integer].
 Array of indexes in the events array indicating events whose `user_id` or `device_id` got throttled               |

 ### 403 (forbidden)

 [403 Forbidden](https://datatracker.ietf.org/doc/html/rfc7231#section-6.5.3).
-The request is blocked by our Web Application Firewall (WAF).
+The request is blocked by Amplitude's Web Application Firewall (WAF).

 Possible reasons for the response: